oriuminc/jenkins-inception/README.md

     for running `jenkins-setup.sh`
   - Put jenkins user under databag control.
   - Investigate [hosted chef gem][hosted-chef-gem].
+  - Add `admin` user, which will be used for authenticating Chef during actions that require authorization.
+  - Test whether github auth can work with localhost.

 <!-- Links -->
    [hatch-project]:            http://xdissent.github.com/chef-hatch-repo/